broij/akka-stream-utils/README.md

   .runForeach(System.out.print)
 ```

-Some of the operators, namely [window](#window) and [slidingWindow](#slidingWindow), don't have any implicit conversions available.
-This is by design: these operators were conceived as basic blocks that can be used to ease the process of creating new types of windowing operators.
-They can be used via their factory methods.
-Other operators for which implicit conversions are available can also be used that way.
+Some of the operators, namely [window](#window) and [slidingWindow](#slidingWindow), don't have any implicit conversions available and can only be instanciated via their factory methods.
+This is by design: these operators were conceived as basic blocks that can be used to ease the process of creating new types of operators.
+The other operators for which implicit conversions are available can also be instanciated that way.
 ```
 import akka.actor.ActorSystem
 import akka.stream.scaladsl.Source